mariehmai/form-api/README.md

 At the moment `Field` is an abstract class, containing the common properties and method and logic (validation of `required` field).
 We could have instead `Field` as an interface, unaware of the implementation details.

-- For the validation, as the current implementation seems quite trivial, defining a `validate(): string[]` contract that each of the classes would have to implement could be a better solution.
-This would allow to return the array of errors for each validation, instead of having to reset it as it is currently, which is more error prone.
+- For the validation, the interface would define a `validate(): string[]` contract that each of the classes would have to implement could be a better solution, instead of the current overriding happening with `validateValue()`.
-- We could then have two classes implementing that `Field` interface: 1. a `ConditionalField` would be composed with a "base" field, a "conditional" field and its value, 2. a `BaseField` that would have the common properties and methods and all the `FieldType` would extends `BaseField`.
+- We could also have two classes implementing that `Field` interface: 1. a `ConditionalField` would be composed with a "base" field, a "conditional" field and its value, 2. a `BaseField` that would have the common properties and methods and all the `FieldType` would extends `BaseField`.
 This way, we separate the concern of conditional field and visibility into separate entities.

 ### Missing interactions